-Seven trafficked children brought to safety from slavery in Ghana
+Seven trafficked children brought to safety in Ghana

 But since the launch of a new boat patrol unit at the end of last year, the Ghana Marine Police, supported by IJM, has brought more children to safety.